tamarasessink/MoCo-SmaAt-UNet-test/README.md

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

-To do unsupervised pre-training of a ResNet-50 model on ImageNet in an 8-gpu machine, run in google colab:
+To do unsupervised pre-training of a SmaAth_UNet model on the precipitation dataset, run in google colab:
 ```
 !python /content/Master_Thesis/main_moco2.py \
   --lr 0.0075 \